mloumeau/WeatherMapping/README.md

 of each city.
 Instead of typing in a city, the top 1,000 most populated cities are automatically generated, and the user can click on the city they would like to examine.

+## IMPORTANT

+My API key has been removed from the source code, and has been replaced with an empty string.
+To have this code be functional, a valid
+API key for openweathermap.org is required.

 The purpose of writing this software was to get more familiar with ArcGIS and JavaScript.
 Both of these concepts were a bit foreign to me so I thought this would be a great exercise to get to know both of these concepts better.